ITMK/The-DataLitMT-Project/docs/index.md

 This project is led by Professor Ralph Krüger.
 Also working on this project are Research Associate Janiça Hackenbuchner, Research Assistant Andre Busch and Professor Jürgen Esch.

+## Links

+You can also access our [ GitHub account](https://github.com/ITMK/DataLitMT).
+On this account you will find learning resoures and code made available by the DataLitMT team.

+Check out our [ University website](https://www.th-koeln.de/informations-und-kommunikationswissenschaften/datalitmt--teaching-data-literacy-in-the-context-of-machine-translation-literacy_85011.php) for more information on this project.

 ## Topics

 This project covers the following.